Connect with others who understand.

 Perhaps you already take medication for migraine and it helps your symptoms.
 However, even if you respond well to a drug at first, there’s still a possibility that you’ll stop responding after a period of time and your symptoms will come back.
 If this happens, switching to a different medication may help.

-One MyMigraineTeam member who had been on a migraine medication said, “It helped at first but towards the end, the migraine attacks came back.”
+A MyMigraineTeam member who had been on one migraine medication said, “It helped at first, but toward the end, the migraine attacks came back.”

 3. You Have Trouble Affording Treatment